suremarc/acid2/README.md

 Having numerous, table-driven unit tests with cases covering over/underflow and inf/NaN would be ideal.
 Manually constructed, hand-worked test cases are probably still useful, even for something as complex as floating-point arithmetic.

+Fuzz-testing might also be useful for detecting broken invariants.
+Currently, the only invariant is that the significand is odd.
+This invariant may disappear if we change the internal representation to have an implicit lowest bit of 1.

 ### numpy support

 Python support would make experimentation with this library extremely quick.
 More investigation is needed as to what would be involved here (read: I have no idea how to do this).